 And these are the individuals who are becoming the new activists, and as a result, activism is evolving into something unsavoury.
 Most activists are now parasites to society, feeding off “good causes” to offload their emotional darkness and express their anger and intolerance.
 In the process, they add only darkness to society.
 The push for change is a charade: the conscious mind is being fooled by an unconscious motive to express anger and hatred.

-There are a small minority of activists who are genuine agents for change.
+There is a small minority of activists who are genuine agents for change.
 These are the ones who have done enough work on themselves so that the issues they support are not primarily being used for their own emotional healing.
 But at the moment, they seem to be few and far between as the world descends into the chaos of emotional turmoil.

 The simple fact is that supporting good causes is NOT the primary work that we are here to do.
 Supporting good causes is not the way out of the chaos that humanity is in at the moment.
 Healing can only happen when we stop fooling ourselves that we can bypass the development of unconditional love and change the world with our anger.
 It just does not work that way.